SamLB9/EMS_research_imputation-models/README.md

 Finally, we were able to train and test several models.

 We recovered the best models and then tested them with a random sample of 150 observations from the initial dataset.
+From the metrics of the various models, we created a csv file for subsequent analysis via graphs and other means.

+Here's a diagram to help you clearly understand our process:

 ![](https://github.com/SamLB9/EMS_research_imputation-models/blob/6498bba2394adb60f1ae1d19b05fbca9ade664a4/Diagram_drawio.png)